varunmalladi/varunmalladi.github.io/_pages/math.md

 Notes
 ======
-One of the passes I do when studying math is type up notes.
+One of the passes I do when studying math is typing up notes.
 It was my intention for these to be highly self-referential and something I could add to over time.
 * Banach spaces (16 pages) ([pdf](/files/banach_spaces_notes.pdf))
 * C*-algebras (23 pages) ([pdf](/files/cstar_algebras_notes.pdf))